ClementCaton/ALGOSUP_2022_Project_3_A/Reports/Technical specification.md

 Franck Jeannin, Robert Pickering

 ### Context :
-The context of the project is to create a library that could be used by a developper/artist to create, modify, listen to and save sounds usable for musical purposes as well as do the same to an entire list of said sounds.
+The context of the project is to create a library that could be used by a developer/artist to create, modify, listen to and save sounds used for musical purposes as well as do the same to an entire list of said sounds.
 [Project file](./Files/FsProject.pdf)

 ### Language :